-Contamination and geotechnical issues associated with the proposal should be identified and addressed in accordance with SEPP55.
+• Contamination and geotechnical issues associated with the proposal should be identified and addressed in accordance with SEPP55.

-In order to address data and information gaps, Mr Daniel Maurici of Henroth Investments Pty Limited commissioned C. M. Jewell & Associates Pty Ltd (CMJA) to carry out an investigation and to prepare plans for dewatering and long-term groundwater management.
+In order to address data and information gaps, Mr Daniel Maurici of Henroth Investments Pty Limited (Henroth) commissioned C. M. Jewell & Associates Pty Ltd (CMJA) to carry out an investigation and to prepare plans for dewatering and long-term groundwater management.

-This document is the Dewatering Plan.
-A Hydrogeological Data Report (CMJA ref.
-J1418.9R-rev0, dated October 2010) setting out the results of the investigation, and a Long-Term Groundwater Management Plan (CMJA ref.
-J1418.11R-rev0, dated October 2010) have been prepared and submitted under separate covers.
+This document is the Long-Term Groundwater Management Plan.
+A Hydrogeological Data Report (ref.
+J1418.9R-rev0, October 2010) setting out the results of the investigation, and a Dewatering Plan (ref.
+J1418.10R-rev0, October 2010) have been prepared and submitted under separate covers.

-1.2 Project Objectives
+1.2 Objectives

-The objectives of this document are to describe an approach to dewatering of the flooded former brick pit at Kirrawee, prior to redevelopment of the site for commercial and residential purposes.
-This report also sets out the detailed procedures required to implement that approach.

-It is intended to be a stand-alone document that can be used to guide the dewatering program, and also address the relevant parts of the DGRs.
+The objectives of this document are to describe an approach to long-term management of groundwater inflow to the former brickpit, and to set out the detailed procedures required to implement that approach.
+It is intended to be a stand-alone document that can form the basis for detailed design.
+It also addresses relevant aspects of the DGRs.

-1.3 Scope and Data Sources
+1.3 Scope of Work